 Starting out, you’re going to want to know exactly what you want to sell and what you want to keep.
 This will inevitably involve some decluttering in your home.
 If you no longer use an item and it has no sentimental value, chances are you might as well sell it to get something else you will use!

 Choose a Platform

 If you’re going to sell your belongings, you’ll find that you can give yourself the best chance of finding a buyer by listing it online.
+For instance, if you are going to sell engagement ring, you should find a reliable and relevant store for the same.
 Here, the whole world can view what you have to offer and can put in a bid or make a purchase if they see something they like.
 Of course, you’re going to have to choose a platform to sell from.
 There are a number out there, including Depop, Etsy and even Amazon for new products.
 But the vast majority of people do tend to opt for eBay.
 This is an easy to use online auction and shopping website where you can sell pretty much anything you no longer want – new or used.
 Of course, if you’re just getting rid of a few bits or bobs, this won’t be all too relevant to you, but it’s good to know that some people make a full time income from selling on eBay, with some eBay stores generating as much as £17 million a year through this site.
 Selling on eBay is pretty straightforward.
 All you have to do is list your products.
 Then people can start bidding on auction products or buy products immediately through the “buy it now” option.
 Of course, eBay does charge a fee for their services (usually 10%), but this is generally worth it.

 Decide Whether You Will Ship or Buyers Will Collect